TValkavich/PaylocityCodingExercise/README.md

 To Run:

-	Pull the latest of this code to your local.
+	Clone the latest of this code to your local (Create a new folder on your machine, cd into it and run "git clone https://github.com/TValkavich/PaylocityCodingExercise.git")

 	1) Front-End: